 SPL can be taken by a mother and someone who is either the child’s father or the mother’s spouse, civil partner or partner, and who has the main responsibility for caring for the child (other than the mother).
 “Partner” means a person living with the child’s mother and the child in an enduring family relationship.

 In addition, a parent wanting to take SPL is required to satisfy the ‘continuity of employment test’ and their partner must meet the ‘employment and earnings test’.

-Under the continuity of employment test the parent must have worked for the same employer for at least 26 weeks at the end of the 15th week before the child’s expected due date/matching date and is still working for the employer at the start of each leave period.
+Under the continuity of employment test, you as the parent must have worked for your same employer for at least 26 weeks at the end of the 15th week before the child’s expected due date/matching date and must still be working for your employer at the start of each leave period.

-Under the employment and earnings test the partner, in the 66 weeks leading up to the baby’s expected due date or matching date, must have worked for at least 26 weeks and earned an average of at least £30 (as of 2015) a week in any 13 weeks
+Under the employment and earnings test your partner, in the 66 weeks leading up to the baby’s expected due date or matching date, must have worked for at least 26 weeks and earned an average of at least £30 (as of 2015) a week in any 13 weeks.

 It will be seen from the eligibility criteria that only employees can take SPL but, provided that both parents have been economically active, (that is, they satisfy the employment and earnings test), it is not necessary for both to be employees.
 For example, if the mother is an employee, but the father is self-employed, the father will not qualify for SPL but the mother will, and can still opt into the SPL regime.
 This means that she could take some maternity leave, then go back to work, and then take a further period of SPL at a later date.

 Mothers who do not have a partner, or whose partners have not been economically active, will not have this option.